astronomer/docs/software/configure-component-size-limits.md

 Astronomer Software allows you to customize the minimum and maximum sizes of most Astronomer platform and Airflow components.

 ### Astro Units (AU's) {#what-is-an-au}
-Resources are increased or decreased by units of size know as AU's (Astro Units).
-Adding or removing an AstroUnit changes a deployments size by changing:
+You can increase or decrease resources on Astro by units of size know as AU's (Astro Units).
+Adding or removing an AstroUnit changes a Deployment's size by changing the following:
 * the size of a component by one-tenth of a v-core
 * the size of the component by 384Mi of memory
 * the limit of connections to the Postgres server by half of a connection